Hamifthi/total_beginner_RL/README.md

 print statements and code annotations, and manipulated the code so that a user can run this script in terminal or from a python shell.

+To clarify, this is running a policy evaluation algorithm.
+It is the first problem, titled 'Policy Evaluation' in Denny Britz's repository here: https://github.com/dennybritz/reinforcement-learning/tree/master/DP/

 To run from terminal, first make sure you have cloned my repository so you have a copy of the "lib" file from Denny Britz's Github repository, and that you have Policy_copy_1 saved in the same directory.

 It's important to have the lib file from Denny Britz because this has the code that